vbextreme/ghostmirror/README.md

 State:
 ======
-* v0.1.0 remove useless options, check if server have all files in db
+* v0.1.0 remove useless options, check if server have all files in db, little better output
 * v0.0.0 first alpha version, be careful

 Bug: